plum-tech/mimir/README.md

 If you met any bug, feel free to [make an issue](https://github.com/liplum/mimir/issues/new).

-Welcome to contribute Mímir, please read the [contribution guide](specifications/CONTRIBUTION_GUIDE.md).
+Welcome to contribute SIT Life, please read the [contribution guide](specifications/CONTRIBUTION_GUIDE.md).

 ### License